Do you have a Strategy and Process for Inclusive,

 One more example: Many downtown revitalization initiatives focus exclusively on the center of the community.
 But, as mentioned in the Main Street section above, downtowns are the heart of a community, and hearts need healthy blood vessels.
 Wise communities also focus on revitalizing the corridors leading to the downtown.
 This reconnects downtown and suburbs to restore healthful flows of residents, shoppers, employers, and employees.

-The 3Re strategy can be applied at any scale: property, city, region, or nation.
+The 3Re strategic core can be applied at any scale: property, city, region, or nation.
 For instance, many national economies will need to be repurposed in the coming years.
 This will most likely take place in countries that are heavily-dependent on unsustainable resource extraction, such as fisheries, old-growth timber, oil, or mining.

 Here’s a composite definition that pretty much represents them all: “Green infrastructure is a strategically planned and managed network of natural areas and other open spaces that conserves and restores natural ecosystem values and functions, provides clean air and water, and delivers a wide array of benefits to people and wildlife”.